tlwilliams895/data-structures-and-algorithms/src/chapters/algorithm-analysis/big-o-definition.rst

 .. index:: big-o
 .. index:: growth rate

-Speaking more rigorously, Big-O is a notation for describing the **growth rate** of a time complexity function as its input size approaches a theoretical upper bound of infinity.
+Speaking more rigorously, Big-O is a notation for describing the **growth rate** of a time complexity function as its input size is increased towards infinity until reaching its asymptotic upper bound.
 The time complexity function serves as an approximate model for the behavior of the actual algorithm classified by it.

-In mathematical terms it is used to describe an algorithm as a function, ``f(n)``, which will never grow faster than its representative complexity function, ``g(n)``, taken at an input size approaching infinity.
+In mathematical terms it is used to describe an algorithm as a function, ``f(n)``, which will never grow faster than at the upper bound its representative complexity function, ``g(n)``.

 ..
   IDEA: how to fit in that these big-o values are like surrogates/proxies used to model an algorithm